Back to Blog

 The right API depends on your priorities:

-- If you need real-time validation at signup with comprehensive checks and predictable pricing, MailSentry is built specifically for that use case — 8 layers in parallel, sub-50ms, no overage charges.
+• If you need real-time validation at signup with comprehensive checks and predictable pricing, MailSentry is built specifically for that use case — 11 layers in parallel, all included on every plan, no overage charges.

 Whichever provider you choose, test with real email addresses from your own user base.
 Synthetic benchmarks do not capture the edge cases that matter — catch-all domains, region-specific providers, and newly registered disposable services.